Dashboard List View and Create New Dashboards

 - Select the Enable Instance Level Filtering checkbox to create reports using the Company and instance level data.
 This option is only available for projects created with instance level data.

-- NEW Select how you wish to create the Dashboard - Automatic or Manual.
+- NEW (Optional) Select the Auto-generate Dashboard checkbox to generate a dashboard with predefined Usage Reports curated based on your data.
 For more information on which mode to select, refer to the Dashboard Creation Mode section.

 - (Optional) Select the Mark as Default Dashboard checkbox to set the dashboard as default.